Acadia National Park

 It’s no secret that Acadia National Park is one of our favorite destinations.
 Willow has been hiking there since she was a kid thanks to her parents who got her hooked on ocean views and granite ridges at a young age.
-This story is from Willow, on one of her solo hikes – a scenic loop on Cadillac Mountain.
+This story is from Willow, on one of her solo hikes – a scenic Cadillac Mountain loop.

 I adore running water, how it sounds, how it shapes the rock and landscape and Canon Brook Trail provides no shortage of running water, cascades and pools.
 This trail starts gradually, but then ascends steeply up water covered ledges.
 After crisscrossing the brook, you connect with the Featherbed on Cadillac’s South Ridge Trail.
 This is a great place for a break before the final gradual ascent to Cadillac’s summit.

 The Gorge Path doesn’t disappoint with cascades, flowing water, stone steps and steep ledges lining the side of the mountains.
 This is a beautiful trail in the fall with foliage and falling leaves.
-After about 1.5 miles you come upon the Hemlock Trail on the right that loops back to Sieur De Monts via the Stratheden Path.
+After about 1.5 miles you come upon the Hemlock Trail on the right.
+It then loops back to Sieur De Monts via the Schiff Path.
 The Emery Path brings you back to the parking area above the Tarn to complete this 6+ mile loop.

 I highly recommend this route for a varied and challenging loop up Acadia’s tallest mountain.

 Here’s an image you can pin to reference this post later –